A small Universe: Introduction

 \section{Introduction}

 Perhaps the most basic characteristic of our universe is that it is big.
 When extrapolated to present times, the part of the universe that we see in the cosmic microwave background (CMB) has a size of a little over three times the current Hubble radius $c/H_0$ \cite{Gott:2003pf} (about $46$ billion light years), which is half a million times the size of the Milky Way.
 However, we do not know how large the universe actually is, as we cannot see beyond the limit imposed on us by the CMB.
-It has been suggested repeatedly that the universe might have a non-trivial topology, which would lead to specific patterns in the CMB ({\it e.g.}~\cite{Lachieze-Rey:1995qrb,Starkman:1998qx,ShapiroKey:2006hm,Planck:2015gmu,Luminet:2016bqv,COMPACT:2022gbl} and references therein).
-There currently exists no firm evidence for such patterns (see many of the previous references), and for this reason we will assume here that the observable part of the universe possesses a simple topology \cite{Galloway:2020eju}.
+It has been suggested repeatedly that the universe might have a non-trivial topology, which would lead to specific patterns in the CMB if the shortest non-trivial loop fits within the observed last scattering surface ({\it e.g.}~\cite{Lachieze-Rey:1995qrb,Cornish:1997ab,Starkman:1998qx,Levin:2001fg}).
+Such patterns have been searched for, and no evidence of their existence has been found ({\it e.g.}~\cite{Cornish:2003db,ShapiroKey:2006hm,Bielewicz:2010bh,Vaudrevange:2012da,Aurich:2013fwa,Luminet:2013ama,Planck:2013okc,Planck:2015gmu,Luminet:2016bqv}).
+More subtle correlations might be detectable even if the non-trivial topological feature is larger than the region seen in the CMB, see \cite{COMPACT:2022gbl,COMPACT:2022nsu,COMPACT:2023rkp}.
+In the meantime, we will assume here that the universe possesses a simple topology (see also \cite{Galloway:2020eju}).

 In the absence of observational evidence, we may ask: how large do we expect the universe to be, based on our current understanding of theoretical cosmology?
 This is the question that concerns us in the present paper.
 Needless to say, the word \emph{current} is crucial -- cosmology has seen spectacular progress over the last century, accompanied by repeated, significant changes in our outlook on the universe.
 Also, few complete cosmological models exist.
 Most models describe only what happens to a certain (comoving) region of the universe, without implications for (or restrictions on) how many such regions might exist in total.
 But if we want to address the question of the size of the universe, we must do so in a complete cosmological model.